UB-Quantic/Transmon-Operative-System/Ad Hoc Labber Driver for Single Qubit_Qutrit control/SingleQubit_Control_Externaly_Importable_Pulse_Seq/README.md

 outputs designed in the configuration window, then the latter will be forcely changed.

-Note that SampleRate must concide with the sample rate introduced in the driver configuration.
+Note that SampleRate must coincide with the sample rate introduced in the driver configuration.
 If not, the sampleRate in the txt will be forced.

 ## UTILITY TO CONVERT NUMPY ARRAYS INTO THE TXT